 Enjoy the crafts, trades and amusements of the past – a bygone era re-created! – as well as good ol’ fashioned FUN!
-Daily admission is $9 for adults 18 and over, $5 for Museum members, and free for those 17 and under.
+Daily admission is only $12 for adults 18 and over, $8 for Museum members, and free for those 17 and under.
+All fees include full access to museum exhibits.
 The Fair is open 10 a.m. to 5 p.m. on Saturday, and 10 a.m. to 4 p.m. on Sunday.
-Tickets are available online after January 1, 2019.

 Click Here for a schedule of entertainment performances and venues, and workshops for the two-day event.
 We look forward to seeing at the Folk Arts Fair!